Orderability, contact non-squeezing, and Rabinowitz Floer homology: Abstract

 \section{Abstract}

-We study Liouville fillable contact manifolds with non-zero Rabinowitz Floer homology and assign spectral invariants to paths of contactomorphisms.
-As a consequence we prove all such contact manifolds are orderable in the sense of Eliashberg and Polterovich.
-If the contact manifold is in addition periodic or a prequantization space $M\times S^{1}$ for $M$ a Liouville manifold, then we construct a contact capacity and define a bi-invariant metric on the group of contactomorphisms.
-This can be used to obtain elements of infinite order in fundamental group of the contactomorphism group.
-We also deduce the existence of infinitely many iterated translated points in the sense of Sandon \cite{Sandon2010} for negative contactomorphisms whose Hofer norm is smaller than the minimal period of a contractible (in the filling) Reeb orbit.
-Finally we prove a general non-squeezing result, which amongst other examples in particular recovers the beautiful non-squeezing results from \cite{EliashbergKimPolterovich2006}.
+We study Liouville fillable contact manifolds $(\Sigma,\xi)$ with non-zero Rabinowitz Floer homology and assign spectral numbers to paths of contactomorphisms.
+As a consequence we prove that $\widetilde{\mathrm{Cont}_0}(\Sigma,\xi)$ is orderable in the sense of Eliashberg and Polterovich.
+This provides a new class of orderable contact manifolds.
+If the contact manifold is in addition periodic or a prequantization space $M \times S^1$ for $M$ a Liouville manifold, then we construct a contact capacity.
+This can be used to prove a general non-squeezing result, which amongst other examples in particular recovers the beautiful non-squeezing results from \cite{EliashbergKimPolterovich2006}.

-\section{Introduction and results}
+\section{Introduction and Results}

 Suppose $(\Sigma,\xi)$ is a closed coorientable contact manifold.
-Denote by $\mbox{Cont}_{0}(\Sigma,\xi)$ the identity component of the group of contactomorphisms, and denote by $\mathcal{P}\mbox{Cont}_{0}(\Sigma,\xi)$ the set of smooth paths of contactomorphisms starting at the identity.
-The universal cover $\widetilde{\mbox{Cont}}_{0}(\Sigma,\xi)$ is then $\mathcal{P}\mbox{Cont}_{0}(\Sigma,\xi)/\sim$, where $\sim$ denotes the equivalence relation of being homotopic with fixed endpoints.
+Denote by $\mathrm{Cont}_{0}(\Sigma,\xi)$ the identity component of the group of contactomorphisms, and denote by $\mathcal{P}\mathrm{Cont}_{0}(\Sigma,\xi)$ the set of smooth paths of contactomorphisms starting at the identity.
+The universal cover $\widetilde{\mathrm{Cont}}_{0}(\Sigma,\xi)$ is then $\mathcal{P}\mathrm{Cont}_{0}(\Sigma,\xi)/\sim$, where $\sim$ denotes the equivalence relation of being homotopic with fixed endpoints.
 Suppose $\alpha\in\Omega^{1}(\Sigma)$ is a contact form defining $\xi$, and $\theta^{t}$ its Reeb flow.
-To a path $\{\varphi_{t}\}_{0\leq t\leq1}\in\mathcal{P}\mbox{Cont}_{0}(\Sigma,\xi)$ we can associate its contact Hamiltonian $h_{t}$
+To a path $\varphi=\{\varphi_{t}\}_{0\leq t\leq1}\in\mathcal{P}\mathrm{Cont}_{0}(\Sigma,\xi)$ we can associate its contact Hamiltonian $h_{t}$